1998mp/SemanticMapping/kimera_ws/README.md

 Note: The last two packages need to be installed line-by-line as they are dependent on each other, pip fails for them.

-It is important to completely deactivate the all environments before continuing with catkin
+It is important to completely deactivate the all environments (even `base`!) before continuing with catkin
 ```
 conda deactivate
 ```